SDRausty/sdrausty.github.io/index.md

 layout: default
 title: "sdrausty.github.io"
 ---
 Message to https://github.com/Grimler91 You enticed me to contribute.
 Then you deleted my hard effort, my work.
 And latter you banned my account from Termux.
 You are keeping Termux off Wikipedia and I know why.
-You want my latex literature and my smartphone bitcoins, Swedish liaison.
+You want my latex literature and my smartphone bitcoins Swedish liaison.

 Message to https://github.com/fornwall DITTO